BenRR/Car-P1/writeup.md

 - Then select the min top and max bottom Y from left and right lines

-- Then I calculte mean coordinates(x1,y1,x2,y2) for left lane lines

-- Then I calculte mean coordinates(x1,y1,x2,y2) for right lane lines

-- Then I use mean (x1,y1,x2,y2) calcualte linear regression coefficients for both left and right
+- Then I calcualte linear regression coefficients for both left and right using all the lines

 - Then I calculate top and bottom X coordinates by applying the cofficients to top and bottom Y coddinate for both left and right